 - You must use a webcam for the entire exam.
-Do not unplug or cover the camera while testing. - Sit where your face is visible in the webcam for the entire exam and do not move out of the view of the camera at any time once you log into the lockdown browser.
+Do not unplug or cover the camera while testing.
+If your webcam stops recording (ex. you notice the indicator light goes off) you are recommended to leave the exam and troubleshoot your equipment immediately.
+The timer for the exam will continue to run. - Sit where your face is visible in the webcam for the entire exam and do not move out of the view of the camera at any time once you log into the lockdown browser.
 No breaks of any kind that include leaving the view of the camera (including going to the bathroom) are allowed during testing. - Make sure your room lighting is behind your computer or above you.
 When the lighting is behind you, your face is in the shadows and the system may "flag" you for potential cheating / difficulty seeing your face. - Do not have any notes or books in the testing area.
-No scratch paper is allowed. - Do not have an additional computer screen or any other electronics in the testing area (including tablets, phones, or smart watches).
+No scratch paper is allowed.
+Make sure your testing surface is clear of all items. - No food or drink is allowed in the testing area.
+Do not eat or drink anything during testing. - Do not have an additional computer screen or any other electronics in the testing area (including tablets, phones, or smart watches).
+If you are unable to move a computer screen / electronic device such as a nearby television or printer, please cover it completely with a sheet or towel and tuck the edges of the covering around the device when possible.
 Mobile phones need to be turned off and placed in another location. - Do not wear headphones or ear buds.
-Soft foam earplugs with no attached wires are permitted. - When requested at the beginning of the exam, you must clearly show a photo ID: acceptable ID's include a Driver's License, UTA MavID, or other form of government-issued photo ID that matches your name in Blackboard.
+Soft foam earplugs with no attached wires are permitted. - When requested at the beginning of the exam, you must clearly show a photo ID: acceptable ID's include a Driver's License, UTA MavID, or other form of government-issued photo ID that matches your name in Canvas.
 No other forms of photo ID's (workplace or other college or university, for example) are allowed.
 Please note: you are able to verify that a picture was taken in the system.
 If you are unable to view the picture of your ID, please exit out of the system and try again. - You must clearly show your entire desktop and nearby testing area in the environment check. - Take as long as you need on the video to slowly and clearly show your entire testing area, including your entire desktop and the area that you are facing while taking the exam. - Feel free to narrate or explain what is seen in your video as needed. - Please note: you are able to verify that a video was taken.
 If you are unable to view your recorded environment check, please exit out of the system and try again. - Once you have completed the environment scan, do not leave the view of the testing area or move any new items back into the testing area. - Do not read questions out loud while testing. - Do not talk to anyone during your exam.
 No one should be in the testing area with you, including children.